Bar

 steve@Desktop:~/projects/common$ git add -A

-steve@Desktop:~/projects/common$ git commit -m "Initial commit of common files."
+steve@Desktop:~/projects/common$ git commit -a -m "Initial commit of common files."

 steve@Desktop:~/projects/common$ git push -u origin master